atom/flight-manual.atom.io/content/getting-started/sections/atom-basics.md

 ![Platform Selector](../../images/platform-selector.png "Platform Selector")

+If the Platform Selector is not present, then the current page doesn't have any platform-specific content.

 If you have customized your Atom keymap, you can always see the keybinding you have mapped in the Command Palette or the Keybindings tab in the [Settings View](#settings-and-preferences).

 {{/note}}